rainaarya/Refresher_Module_OS/Assignment3/README.txt

 This question is a shell script and can be run by typing ./a3q1.sh in the bash terminal.
 It generates the calender of the month in the date.
 First, give it permission to execute by running 'chmod +x a3q1.sh'

-To test this program, run the shell script by providing three command line arguments representing the date in the form 'dd mm yyyy'.
+To test this program, run the shell script by providing three command line arguments representing the date in the form (space seperated) 'dd mm yyyy'.
 For example, to run the script with the date 25/10/2004, type: ./a3q1.sh 25 10 2004

 The output is the calender of the month and year if the date is valid.
 If date is invalid, error is printed.